 Fintech security concerns are real, and it’s essential for businesses to fully understand the security and compliance challenges associated with fintech.
 The need to protect your customer data is greater than ever.
 Exposing your customer base to potential threats won’t just hurt your business –– it will affect the overall adoption rate of future fintech solutions within the industry.

-Fintech innovation is moving at a faster pace than regulatory changes.
+Fintech innovation moves at a faster pace than regulatory changes.
 Because of this, many companies see fintech compliance regulations as a hindrance that makes it harder to meet core objectives and deliverable dates.
-More often than not, this hindrance is due to poor communication with regulators –– not the regulatory framework itself.
+Often, this hindrance is due to poor communication with regulators, not the regulatory framework itself.